Certificate Authorities

 The principle of delegation, the reliance on the authenticity of a binding to a designated key, can be used locally too.
 This is what Sequoia PGP (and therefore sq) does.

-A certificate is considered authenticated, if there is a path from the Local Trust Root to this certificate with a trust amount of 100% (or 120 out of 120).
+A certificate - or more precise: its User ID - is considered authenticated if there is a path from the Local Trust Root to this User ID of the certificate with a trust amount of 100% (or 120 out of 120).

 Besides calculating a trust amount, the path also shows from where a certificate originates and when it was included in the cert store, as certifications have a creation date.